 i.
 Know who you are:

-“So no one will really knows you better than you yourself.”
+“No one knows you better than yourself.”

 ii.
 Creating your Story (Video to be exact):

 Once you get these, use them in your story, create your plus points and make them into a VIDEO, can not stress this enough, make it into a video that has your eyes available in them, you can have a look at my profile, where I’ve only shown my face for a little while, and the other was infographics, but trust me it worked so well.
 (PS.
 I haven’t linked my profile here, because I don’t want it to seem like I’m gaining any traffic from here, the post is for sharing my experience, if you want to look, you can go to Fiverr and search iconsolutions)